BLACK-FRIDAY SAVINGS! Get $255 in Value on Your Self-Directed IRA at Sign-Up With Code BLACKFRIDAY24! (Exp. 12/7/24)

 What Is a Self-Directed Real Estate IRA?

-A Self-Directed Real Estate IRA is a supercharged IRA that enables you to invest your retirement money directly into real estate such as multi-family, commercial, raw land, fix-and-flips, tax liens, and more.
-It has the same tax benefits as a standard IRA and can be set up as Self-Directed Traditional IRA, Self-Directed Roth IRA, Self-Directed SIMPLE IRA, or Self-Directed SEP IRA.
+A Self-Directed Real Estate IRA is a supercharged IRA that enables you to invest your retirement money directly into real estate, such as multi-family, commercial, raw land, fix-and-flips, and more.
+It has the same tax benefits as a standard IRA and can be set up as a Self-Directed Traditional IRA, Self-Directed Roth IRA, Self-Directed SIMPLE IRA, or Self-Directed SEP IRA.

-If you’re looking to invest in real estate with a Self-Directed Real Estate IRA, you’re in the right place!
+If you’re looking to use your IRA to invest in real estate with retirement savings, you’re in the right place!
 We can help you learn:

 Real Estate icon to show that you can invest in a variety of properties with a Real Estate IRA